• Art magazine

 What can I do for inclusion?

-There are various ways for inclusion how you can be active.
-An important measure is the awareness and education of people about the topic of inclusion.
-For example, you can organize lectures or information events in your community or at schools in order to raise awareness of the importance of inclusion.
+There are various ways you can get involved in promoting inclusion.
+One essential measure is raising awareness and educating people about the topic of inclusion.
+For example, you can organize lectures or information events in your community or schools to raise awareness of the importance of inclusion.

-In addition, you can also get involved in clubs or organizations that work for the rights of people with disabilities.
-Here you can bring your energy and skills to support projects and actions to promote inclusion.
+You can also get involved in associations or organizations that advocate for the rights of people with disabilities.
+Here, you can contribute your energy and skills to support projects and activities that promote inclusion.

-Another important step is to actively participate in social activities and the creation of an inclusive environment.
-For example, you can make sure in your neighborhood or at the workplace that people with disabilities can take part in an equal footing and barriers are broken down.
+Another crucial step is actively participating in social activities and creating an inclusive environment.
+For example, in your neighborhood or workplace, you can ensure that people with disabilities can participate equally and that barriers are removed.

 Last but not least, it is important that you address the topic of inclusion in your personal environment and promote an inclusive society.
 Go open to people with disabilities, listen to them and support their needs and rights.